hcs42/ExponWords/README.markdown

 This web application helps practicing word pairs.

-It is used at http://exponwords.zapto.org/, which is yet a private beta.
-If you want to use it or try it out, please send me an email.
+It is used at http://exponwords.com (which is a free service).

 Installation
 ============